KubaPro010/rpitx2/README.md

 ### Pocsag (pager mode) ###
 ![pocsag](/doc/pocsagrpitx.JPG)
 This is a mode used by pagers.
 You need an extra software to decode.
-Set your SDR in NBFM mode.
+Set your SDR in NFM mode.

 ### Freedv (digital voice) ###
 ![freedv](/doc/freedvrpitx.JPG)